MichalOpoka/ecfr/cfr/title-46-Shipping/chapter-II-Maritime-Administration-Department-Transportation/subchapter-K-Regulations-Under-Public-Law-91469/part-390-Capital-Construction-Fund/section-390.7.md

 ##### § 390.7 Deposits into the fund. #####

-(a) *In general* - (1) *Source of deposits.* 46 U.S.C.
+(a) *In general*—(1) *Source of deposits.* 46 U.S.C.
 53505 provides ceilings within which fund deposits may be made.
 This section provides rules for the qualification of depositories, timing of deposits, the type of property which may be deposited and the level of deposits.

 (2) *Tax aspects of deposits.* For the Federal Income Tax aspects of deposits into a fund, see 46 U.S.C.
 53507 and § 3.3 of the joint regulations (§ 391.3 of this chapter).

-(b) *Depositories* - (1) *In general.* 46 U.S.C.
+(b) *Depositories*—(1) *In general.* 46 U.S.C.
 53506 provides that amounts in a fund must be kept in the depository or depositories specified in the agreement and be subject to such trustee or other fiduciary requirements as the Maritime Administrator may specify.

 (2) *Qualifications.* The Maritime Administrator has established general qualifications for depositories for all maritime programs authorized under the Act, including the capital construction fund program.
-The general qualifications are published in Part 351 of this title.
+The general qualifications are published in part 351 of this title.

 (3) *Fiduciary requirements.* Except in unusual circumstances, the Maritime Administrator will not impose special trustee or other fiduciary requirements upon depositories of a fund.
 For rules relating to a fund held in trust for investment purposes, see paragraph (h) of this section.